plan44/p44features/README.md

 List of currently available features, will expand with each new project:

-- indicators: areas in a LED strip or matrix used as indicators with different styles
+- **indicators**: areas in a LED strip or matrix used as indicators with different styles
-- rfids: multiple cheap RFID readers as user-detecting "buttons"
+- **rfids**: multiple cheap RFID readers as user-detecting "buttons"
-- dispmatrix: time synchronized LED matrix displays for large scrolling text display
+- **dispmatrix**: time synchronized LED matrix displays for large scrolling text display
-- inputs: use any GPIO, or pins of some i2c/spi based I/O extensions, or console keys for simulation, as generic inputs
+- **inputs**: use any GPIO, or pins of some i2c/spi based I/O extensions, or console keys for simulation, as generic inputs
-- light: simple PWM light dimmer
+- **light**: simple PWM light dimmer
-- splitflaps: RS485 controlled splitflap display modules (as produced by Omega for Swiss Railways (SBB) and also other railways, such as Deutsche Bahn).
+- **splitflaps**: RS485 controlled splitflap display modules (as produced by Omega for Swiss Railways (SBB) and also other railways, such as Deutsche Bahn).
-- neuron: sensor triggered "conductance" light effect
+- **neuron**: sensor triggered "conductance" light effect
-- mixloop: accelerometer triggered ball movement detector and light effect
+- **mixloop**: accelerometer triggered ball movement detector and light effect
-- wifitrack: visualizing WiFi SSIDs revealed to the public in probe requests
+- **wifitrack**: visualizing WiFi SSIDs revealed to the public in probe requests
-- hermel: dual solenoid crocket playing driver
+- **hermel**: dual solenoid crocket playing driver

 Feature API